loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 " %}

 LoopBack supports _polymorphic relations_ in which a model can belong to more than one other model, on a single association.
-For example, you might have a Picture model that belongs to either an Employee model or a Reader model.
+For example, you might have a Picture model that belongs to either an Employee model or a Product model.

-The examples below use three example models: Picture, Employee, and Reader, where a picture can belong to either an author or a reader.
+The examples below use three example models: Picture, Employee, and Product, where a picture can belong to either an employee or a product.

 <div class="sl-hidden"><strong>REVIEW COMMENT from Rand</strong><br>
-  <p>Is it actually "... a picture can belong to <em>both</em> an author and a reader." ?</p>
+  <p>Is it actually "... a picture can belong to <em>both</em> an employee and a product." ?</p>
   <p>Do polymorphic relations add methods to the models as the standard relations do?
 If so, what?</p>
 </div>